 (g) the proceeds of investment of any moneys standing to the credit of the Account.

-(2) The funds referred to in subsection (1) shall be credited to an account at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, to be called the Perth Theatre Trust Account.
+(2) An agency special purpose account called the Perth Theatre Trust Account is established under section 16 of the Financial Management Act 2006 to which the funds referred to in subsection (1) are to be credited.

 (3) All expenditure incurred by the Trust for the purposes of this Act shall be charged to the Account.